Saquon Barkley: Early life

 Barkley was considered a top NCAA Division I football prospect and received multiple football scholarship offers, including from Missouri, North Carolina, Notre Dame, Ohio State, Pitt, Rutgers, Syracuse, and Temple.
 He chose to accept an offer from Penn State.

 On September 10, 2021, Whitehall High School retired Barkley's jersey number (#21).
-Prior to retiring Barkley's Whitehall jersey number, the high school had retired the jersey numbers of two other Whitehall alumni who went on to have successful NFL careers: Matt Millen, who played from 1980 until 1991 with the Oakland and Los Angeles Raiders, the San Francisco 49ers, and the Washington Redskins; and Dan Koppen, who played from 2003 until 2013 with the New England Patriots and Denver Broncos.
+Earlier, the school had retired the jersey numbers of two other alumni who went on to have successful NFL careers: Matt Millen, who played from 1980 until 1991 with the Oakland and Los Angeles Raiders, the San Francisco 49ers, and the Washington Redskins; and Dan Koppen, who played from 2003 until 2013 with the New England Patriots and Denver Broncos.

 College career

 Freshman year

 At Penn State, Barkley earned immediate playing time as a true freshman in 2015.
 After rushing for one yard on one carry during his first game, he rushed for 115 yards with a touchdown in his second game against Buffalo.
 He followed up that performance by rushing for 195 yards and two touchdowns on 21 carries in his third game against Rutgers.
 In October, he missed two games due to injury.

 In his first game back against top-ranked Ohio State on October 17, 2015, he rushed for 194 yards on 26 carries.
 During his freshman year at Penn State in 2015, Barkley rushed for 1,076 yards on 182 carries.

 During the offseason, Barkley received praise for his freshman year performance and was awarded second-team All-Big Ten with some votes for first team status and being named BTN.com Freshman of the Year.